 Many people prepare well in advance for the job interview and yet end up getting stressed during the job interview.
 Stress is often the cause of people failing poorly in job interviews.

 Similarly, if you do not present yourself well during the job interview, even the best answers will fail to impress the interviewer.
 It means that the preparation of the subject alone does not help you during a job interview.

 There are many other factors that matter.
 Here we have listed down things to do an hour before the job interview so that the interview turns out to be a great success:

 What to do Before an Interview?

-Use a deodorant if you have body odour problems.
+Use a deodorant if you have body odor problems.
 Carry a napkin with you.
 Wear an outfit that suits you well.
 It should be a formal outfit that is ideal for interview rounds.
-You may use a mouth freshener to get rid of odour from your mouth.
+You may use a mouth freshener to get rid of odor from your mouth.

 Stress is a major hurdle that prevents people from performing their best at interviews.
 It is thus vital that you stay stressfree when you leave for the job interview.
 There are many ways to get de-stressed and you may choose any of these to feel relaxed and get rid of anxiety before the job interview.

 Here we have listed a few common ways to de-stress:

 Pranayama is a breathing exercise that helps to destress the body and rejuvenate the mind.
 Even five or ten minutes of Pranayama can have a great impact on your body and mind.
 It is a great idea to do Pranayama for sometime before you head for a job interview.